OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Step 4 - Start your First Docker Host
 ================================================================================

-For start your first Docker host you just need to use the `docker-machine create` command:
+To start your first Docker host you just need to use the `docker-machine create` command:

 .. prompt:: bash # auto

     #docker-machine create --driver opennebula --opennebula-template-id $TEMPLATE_ID $VM_NAME

-This command create a VM in OpenNebula using $TEMPLATE_ID as the template and $VM_NAME as the VM name.
+This command creates a VM in OpenNebula using $TEMPLATE_ID as the template and $VM_NAME as the VM name.

-Make sure the network attached to the template allow Docker Machine to connect to the VM.
+Make sure the network attached to the template allows Docker Machine to connect to the VM.

 If you want to create a VM without using a template (only for KVM) you can take a look at "Not Using a Template" section from :ref:`Docker Machine Driver References <docker_machine_driver_reference>`.

 Step 5 - Interact with your Docker Engine
 ================================================================================

-You can list or the VMs deployed by docker machine:
+You can list the VMs deployed by docker machine:

 .. prompt:: bash # auto